Frank Mirahmadi

 Frank Mirahmadi [born 20 October 1967] is a thoroughbred horse racing announcer.
-He has called at major tracks including Hialeah, Turf Paradise, Louisiana Downs, Oaklawn Park, Monmouth Park, Golden Gate Fields, Aqueduct, and Santa Anita Park.
+He has called at major tracks including Aqueduct, Hialeah, Turf Paradise, Louisiana Downs, Oaklawn Park, Monmouth Park, Golden Gate Fields, Saratoga Race Course and Santa Anita Park.

+Early life

 Mirahmadi grew up near Santa Anita Park and attended Beverly Hills High School and graduated from The University of Arizona.
 His father was a big racing fan and took his son to the track at a very young age.
-By age 9, Mirahmadi was highly interested in the sport of kings.